 Schizophrenia is a mental illness that causes psychosis, but schizophrenia also has other symptoms.
 And it isn’t the only cause of psychosis.
 In some cases, other mental illnesses cause psychosis, including depression, bipolar disorder, dementia, and borderline personality disorder.
-Psychosis may come up during times of extreme stress, a major lack of sleep, or trauma.
+Psychosis may come up during times of extreme stress, a significant lack of sleep, or trauma.
 People who are using or withdrawing from certain drugs or medications may experience psychosis.
-Psychosis may also be caused by a brain injury, neurological problem, or other health problem.
-So while psychosis can be a part of schizophrenia, it can be caused by many other things too.
+A brain injury, neurological problem, or other health problem may also cause psychosis.
+Therefore, although psychosis can be a symptom of schizophrenia, there are many other possible causes as well.

 Living with Schizophrenia

-Most people that are living with schizophrenia make a recovery, although many will experience the occasional return of symptoms (relapses).
-Support and treatment can help you to manage your condition and the impact it has on your life.
+Most people who are living with schizophrenia make a recovery, although many will experience the occasional return of symptoms (relapses).
+Support and treatment can help you manage your condition and its impact on your life.

 - Maintaining good physical and mental health